pqrs-org/Tinkle/README.md

     Note: If you don't have codesign identity, the dmg works only on your machine.

-### Playgrounds
+### Update/Add effects

-Tinkle uses Metal shader to make effects.

-`playground/Metal.playground` helps you if you want to add your own effect.
+The project uses Metal's compute shaders to create effects, which are stored in `src/Share/metal`.
+To preview these effects, the project includes a tool called ShaderViewer.
+This tool allows you to conveniently review and modify the shaders.